vturrisi/solo-learn/README.md

 After that, for offline linear evaluation, follow the examples on `bash_files/linear`.

 **NOTE:** Files try to be up-to-date and follow as closely as possible the recommended parameters of each paper, but check them before running.

 ---

+## Model Zoo

+All pretrained models avaiable can be downloaded directly via the tables below or programmatically by running one of the following scripts
+`zoo/cifar10.sh`, `zoo/cifar100.sh`, `zoo/imagenet100.sh` and `zoo/imagenet.sh`.

+---